propavingk/SlotDrift/README.md

 The parity check earned its keep during development.
-The first version of the Rust parser did not validate `tx_count`, so it accepted a line the Python parser rejected, and the fixture comparison refused the disagreement
+The first version of the Rust parser did not validate `tx_count`, so it accepted a line the Python parser rejected, and the fixture comparison refused the disagreement immediately.
+That is the entire reason the second engine exists.

+---

+## Design decisions

+**Canonical chain by commitment rank, then slot, then blockhash.** The alternative was to follow the export order and treat the last record per slot as the winner.
+Export order is a property of the exporter, not the chain, and it makes the report unstable across exports of the same window.
+The documented ordering is arbitrary in its tie-breaks but deterministic, and determinism is what a report needs.

+**Orphans compared by identity, not by slot number.** The first version compared slots, which silently absorbed the losing block of a duplicate slot